 - 22.1 The approved provider must ensure that at least one educator attending the service: - i.
 Holds a current approved first aid qualification. - ii.
 Has undertaken current approved anaphylaxis management training and - iii.
-Has undertaken current approved emergency asthma management training - 22.2 Our staffing Arrangements Policy has more details about educator training and qualifications in this area. - 22.3 Educators in our service recognise how serious anaphylaxis is and will undertake steps to minimise the possibility of occurrence.
+Has undertaken current approved emergency asthma management training - 22.2 Refer to our Staffing Arrangements Policy for more details about educator training and qualifications in this area. - 22.3 Educators in our service recognise how serious anaphylaxis is and will undertake steps to minimise the possibility of occurrence.
 The service will maintain the following in relation to educator qualifications for anaphylaxis: - i.
-All educators in all services whether or not they have a child diagnosed at risk of anaphylaxis undertakes training in the administration of the adrenaline auto-injection device and cardio- pulmonary resuscitation. - We recognise that there are differences between using an epipen and an anapen.
+All educators in all services whether or not they have a child diagnosed at risk of anaphylaxis undertakes training in the administration of the adrenaline injector device and cardio- pulmonary resuscitation. - ii.
+We recognise that there are differences between using an EpiPen and an anapen.
 Before a child is enrolled who requires an auto-injection device, the educators responsible for supervising this child will be trained in the use of the device, specifically used by that child.
-We will ensure that their training has covered an epipen or an anapen, depending on the device being used by the child.
+We will ensure that their training has covered an EpiPen or an anapen, depending on the device being used by the child.